Trailer connectors in Australia

-A number of standards prevail in Australia for trailer connectors, the electrical connectors between vehicles and the trailers they tow that provide a means of control trailer lamps, and in one case, trailer brakes, and also sometimes, manufacturer-specific non-standard functions.
+A number of standards prevail in Australia and New Zealand for trailer connectors, the electrical connectors between vehicles and the trailers they tow that provide a means of control trailer lamps, and in one case, trailer brakes, and also sometimes, manufacturer-specific non-standard functions.

 The Australian market generally uses its own version of the European connectors, as well as its uniquely own contacts.

 The only connector used on the Australian market that is fully ISO standard conformant is the 7-pin ABS / EBS plug.

 Since Australia has vehicles from both the North American market and the European market there is a mixture of 12V and 24V.

 7-pin trailer connector (AS 4735) for heavy duty vehicles

 This connector is based on both SAE J560 and ISO 1185 and is providing either 12V, 7 x 40A or 24V, 7 x 20A.
 The voltage varies from vehicle to vehicle.

 Round trailer connectors Type 1

 These connectors are based on ISO 1724 in 5-pin and 7-pin versions, but with some difference in the wiring.